ferrocene/ferrocene/README.rst

    ./make.py

-By default Sphinx uses incremental rebuilds to only generate the content that changed since the last invocation.
+By default, Sphinx uses incremental rebuilds to generate the content that changed since the last invocation.
 If you notice a problem with incremental rebuilds, you can pass the ``-c`` flag to clear the existing artifacts before building::